across-suffolk/TwilightTimer/README.md

 Off-line variable twilight timer written in Python, using PHP.

 ## Objective
-1. A simple timer running on a Raspberry Pi Zero-W (PiZ), with a relay to control activation of a sky camera.
+1. A simple timer running on a Raspberry Pi Zero-W (R-Pi), with a relay to control activation of a sky camera.
 2. The camera is very light sensitive and needs to switch on at [Astronomical Twilight](https://www.timeanddate.com/astronomy/different-types-twilight.html)
 3. The timer must continue to operate regardless of whether internet access is available.
-4. Ideally the Pi-Z would be powered by the same 12v supply used by the camera (less power bricks).
+4. Ideally the R-Pi would be powered by the same 12v supply used by the camera (less power bricks).
 5. Adjustment of times *may* be needed via simple buttons.
 Power off button will be useful to prevent sd-card corruption.

 ## Solution